-The pharmacy informatics specialty residency is a 1-year program designed to foster knowledge and appreciation for the potential advantages and limitations of new technology used to gather and disseminate information within the practice of pharmacy in a vertically and horizontally integrated health care system.
+The informatics residency (PGY2) is a 12-month program designed to foster knowledge and appreciation for the potential advantages and limitations of new technology used to gather and disseminate information within the practice of pharmacy in a vertically and horizontally integrated health care system.

-Residents completing the program will gain experience with implementing pharmacy management objectives, drug-use policies, investigational services, pharmacy operations, clinical and decentralized pharmacy services, and meeting financial goals through the use of technology.
-Orientation
+Residents completing the program will gain experience with implementing pharmacy management objectives, drug-use policies, investigational services, pharmacy operations, clinical and decentralized pharmacy services and meeting financial goals through the use of technology.

-A yearly stipend is paid to all residents, and a health insurance plan is provided.
+A yearly stipend is paid to all residents and a health insurance plan is provided.
 Residents receive two weeks of paid vacation and uninterrupted stipend during minor illness.
 Travel assistance is provided for continuing education events and other professional activities.
-Application

-As Sentara Healthcare is an equal opportunity/affirmative action institution and does not discriminate on the basis of race, gender, age, religion, ethnic origin, or disability.
-Qualifications
+Sentara Healthcare is an equal opportunity/affirmative action institution and does not discriminate on the basis of race, gender, age, religion, ethnic origin or disability.

-Applicants must be a Doctor of Pharmacy degree graduate of an accredited school or college of pharmacy, have completed a pharmacy practice residency or possess equivalent years clinical experience in pharmacy and the information technology field, and be eligible for pharmacist licensure in Virginia.
+Applicants must be a Doctor of Pharmacy degree graduate of an accredited school or college of pharmacy, have completed a pharmacy practice residency (PGY1) or possess equivalent years clinical experience in pharmacy and the information technology field and be eligible for pharmacist licensure in Virginia.
 If accepted into the program, the individual must obtain a valid license to practice pharmacy in the State of Virginia.
-The successful applicant must possess exceptional knowledge, communication skills, and leadership qualities.
-Rotations Available Core Rotations
+The successful applicant must possess exceptional knowledge, communication skills and leadership qualities.

 Project Management - Longitudinal

 Clinical Alerting - 5 Weeks